nf-core/raredisease/docs/usage.md

 }
 ```

-This should go in your Nextflow confgiguration file, specified with `-c <YOURCONFIG>` when running the pipeline.
+This should go in your Nextflow configuration file, specified with `-c <YOURCONFIG>` when running the pipeline.